 The café car offers a variety of hot and cold meals, snacks, and beverages, including alcohol, for your journey.

-The cafe is on the lower level of one of the cars.
-The staff will announce the locations while you are on board or ask a conductor.
-It may be closed at the start and end of the route but open for the rest.
+The café is on the lower level of one of the cars.
+The staff will announce the locations while you are on board, or you can ask a conductor.
+It may be closed at the start and end of the route, but open for the rest.

 You may bring food and drink aboard the train, but you cannot consume personal alcohol on the train.
 Be considerate of other passengers by avoiding pungent food; we all appreciate it.

 Due to FDA regulations, do not bring food you brought aboard into the café.
-Amtrak cannot store, heat, or cool your food you did not buy onboard.
+Amtrak cannot store, heat, or cool food that you did not purchase onboard.

 Pets